5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Intel_I225-V_Fix_(SSDT-I225V)/README.md

 ## Adding SSDT-I225-V
 Use the attached SSDT to inject the correct header descriptions for the Intel I225-V into macOS Monterey and newer.

-For macOS 13, you also need to inject `AppleIntel210Ethernet.kext`, since it has been removed from the `IONetworkingFamily.kext` and you can't use the .dext version unless you flash a modded firmware.
+For macOS 13, you also need to inject AppleIntel210Ethernet.kext, since it has been removed from the IONetworkingFamily.kext and you can't use the .dext version unless you flash a modded firmware.

-:warning: Before deploying this SSDT, verify the ACPI path of the I225-V is matching the one used in your `DSDT` – otherwise adjust it accordingly!
+:warning: Before adding this SSDT, verify the ACPI path of the I225-V is matching the one used in your `DSDT` and adjust it accordingly!
 You can use Hackintool and IO RegistryExplorer to find the correct ACPI path.

 > **Note**: Location of AppleIntelI210Ethernet.kext in previous versions of macOS: `System/Library/Extensions/IONetworkingFamily.kext/Contents/PlugIns/`